 Is there a vaccine for hepatitis C?

-No, there is no vaccine for hepatitis C. (There are vaccines for hepatitis A and hepatitis B.) If you have hepatitis C, your doctor may want you to get the hepatitis B vaccine (and maybe the hepatitis A vaccine, too), if you don’t already have these viruses.
-If you have hepatitis C, you are more likely to catch hepatitis A or hepatitis B, which would cause more damage to your liver.
+No, there is no vaccine for hepatitis C. (There are vaccines for hepatitis A and hepatitis B.) If you have hepatitis C, your doctor may want you to get the vaccines for hepatitis A and B. If you have hepatitis C, you are more likely to catch hepatitis A or hepatitis B. Catching these viruses would cause more damage to your liver.

 How should I take care of myself if I have hepatitis C?

-Good health habits are essential for those who have hepatitis C, especially avoidance of alcohol and other medicines and drugs that can put stress on the liver.
+Good health habits are essential for those who have hepatitis C. You should especially avoid alcohol and medicines and drugs that can put stress on the liver.
 You should eat a healthy diet and start exercising regularly.
 Your family doctor can help you plan a diet that is healthy and practical.

 Talk to your doctor about any medicines that you are taking, including over-the-counter medicine.
-Many medicines, including acetaminophen (brand name: Tylenol) are broken down by the liver and may increase the speed of liver damage.
-You should also limit alcohol use, as it also speeds the progression of liver diseases like hepatitis C. An occasional alcoholic drink may be okay, but check with your doctor first.
+Many medicines, including acetaminophen (brand name: Tylenol), are broken down by the liver.
+Because of this, they may increase the speed of liver damage.
+You should also limit alcohol use.
+It speeds the progression of liver diseases like hepatitis C. An occasional alcoholic drink may be okay, but check with your doctor first.

 What are the side effects of drug treatment?

-Side effects of treatment for hepatitis C may include the following:
+Common side effects for some treatments for hepatitis C may include the following:

 Do I have to have drug treatment?

 The choice is up to you and your doctor.
-The decision to use drug therapy can be hard to make because of the side effects.
+The decision to use drug therapy can be hard to make because of the potential side effects.
 Your doctor will closely monitor your symptoms and the amount of the virus in your body.
-Your overall health and the results of your blood tests and the liver biopsy are also important factors to consider before you and your doctor start drug treatment for your hepatitis C.
+He or she will also consider your overall health.
+This includes looking at blood test results.
+All are important factors to consider before you and your doctor start drug treatment for your hepatitis C.

 How will I know if my treatment works?